SAP-samples/appgyver-auth-flows/README.md

 Complete the following steps to setup your SAP BTP and Identity Authentication environment for the required PKCE flow used by SAP AppGyver and the SAP XSUAA cross-consumption.

+**Important** - Please be aware, that the XSUAA cross-consumption feature is just an intermediate solution allowing the usage of SAP XSUAA based services (like SAP CAP) by providing an SAP IAS access token.
+Follow the official roadmaps to see when an integration between SAP Identity Authentication and SAP CAP is available, replacing the need for a token exchange.

 ### SAP XSUAA - SAP Identity Authentication trust

 1. Make sure a trust between you SAP BTP Subaccount (XSUAA) and your SAP Identity Authentication instance has been set up.
 Make sure you use the **Establish Trust** feature for this purpose instead of the manual configuration!